inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 ### Notes on Matching the Outputs from Inscopix CNMF-E and CaImAn CNMF-E
 In order for Inscopix CNMF-E and CaImAn CNMF-E to produce comparable results, all analysis parameters must be matched as per the parameter mapping table above.
-The parameters not listed in that table are automatically set to CaImAn’s default values.
+The parameters not listed in that table are automatically set to CaImAn's default values.
 CaImAn's default processing mode is parallel patch mode, with the patch size set through the `rf` parameter.
 The all-in-memory mode can be used by setting `rf` equal to `None`.
 The sequential patch mode is used when `rf` is set to a positive value by setting the `dview` parameter of the CNMF object to `None` upon instantiation.
 In Inscopix CNMF-E, the processing mode can be specified explicitly via the input parameter `processing_mode`.
 The output units in Inscopix CNMF-E should be set to `dF` to match CaImAn’s units.
+Note that the average cell diameter specified in Inscopix CNMF-E is half the diameter specified in CaImAn CNMF-E in order to match actual cell dimensions in pixels.
+This difference can be addressed by using even numbers or by hardcoding the odd cell diameters internally in Inscopix CNMF-E.

 ## Results
 Using the methodology described above for comparing cell sets, we compared the components identified by Inscopix CNMF-E